Keys to success in the management of hospital negotiations and tenders

-It also allows the setting of controls and threads that are triggered by rules; for example, discount thresholds can be set beyond which additional approvals need to be escalated.
+It also allows you to set controls and threads that are triggered by rules; for example, set discount thresholds beyond which additional approvals need to escalate.

-It is important to find a balance between the processes and tasks that are established and the effectiveness of the overall process.
-For this reason, it is important to avoid falling into typical errors, such as creating tedious procedures or complex flows, which most of the time we do not even need.
+It is essential to find a balance between the processes and tasks that are established and the effectiveness of the overall process.
+For this reason, it is important to avoid falling into typical errors, such as the creation of tedious procedures or complex flows, which most of the time we do not even need.

-From our experience, we would recommend focusing on the frequent, leaving aside the exception.
+From our experience we can recommend focusing on the frequent, leaving aside the exception.

-As you will know, another key factor in the management processes of hospital tenders and negotiations are the documents associated with each phase of the workflow.
+As you know, another key point in the management processes of hospital tenders and negotiations is the management of documents associated with each phase of the workflow.

-For this reason it is extremely important for these documents to be in the same repository as the data, so they are another source of information and are closely related to each process and its tasks.
-More so if we want our system to successfully pass an internal or external audit: along with records of changes and approvals, it is one of the main elements that justify and support taken actions and decisions in different parts of the flow.
+Even more so if we want our system to pass an internal or external audit satisfactorily, since, together with the record of changes and approvals, it is one of the main elements that justify and support the actions and decisions taken in the different parts of the flow.

-Who would understand a successful business deal or tender if not with its associated documents?
+Who would understand a successful commercial agreement or tender, if not with its associated documents.

-In addition, we will need to generate output documents such as labels, letters, guarantees, documents, offers, notifications, etc.
+In addition to these, we will need to generate output documents such as labels, letters, guarantee documents, offers, notifications, etc.

-In short, if we have associated documents with each phase of the negotiation flow, we will save time and avoid information dispersion by having a single tool.
+In short, if we have the documents associated with each phase of the negotiation flow, we will be able to save time and avoid the dispersion of information, by having a single point to go to.

-The analysis of results is the catalyst of our strategies: without analysis it will be difficult to make correct decisions.
+The analysis of results is the catalyst of our strategies, without analysis it will be difficult to make the right decisions.

-In the management of offers and tenders we have two important analysis perspectives: process management and internal results, and the market.
+In the management of bids and tenders we have 2 important analysis perspectives: that of the management process and internal results, and that of the market.

-Both are very important and, if we correlate them, so much the better.
-We must always bear in mind that for these analyses to be successful, we will need to have carried out a good data integration process, as we mentioned earlier.
+Both are very important and if we correlate them much better, we must always keep in mind that for the success of these analyzes we will have to have done a good data integration exercise, as we have previously mentioned.

-Depending on the characteristics of the product (exclusive, patented brand, biosimilar, diagnostic, healthcare supplies, etc.) we will pay more attention to one type of indicator than another.
-However, analyses of consumption and discounts in the case of negotiations, or success in the case of tenders, are the most commonly called upon resources for the development of indicators and analyses.
+Depending on the characteristics of the product (exclusive, patented brand, biosimilar, diagnostic, health supplies, etc.) we will focus more on one type of indicator or another.
+However, we can mention that the analysis of consumption, discounts, in the case of negotiations or success, in tenders, are usually the most demanded entities on which to create indicators and analysis.

-We hope that the reflections that we have shared in this article have reminded you of situations you have experienced in your day to day professional life.
+We hope that these reflections that we have shared throughout the article have led you to remember situations experienced in your day to day life.

-These keys are the basis on which our Tenders & Accounts platform has been built and evolved, keys which are nourished – how can it be otherwise? – by the experience and knowledge we have acquired as a partner of our clients.
+These keys are, for us, the basis on which our Tenders & Accounts platform is built and evolves, and they are nurtured, as it could not be otherwise, by the experience and knowledge acquired as a partner of our clients.

-Do not hesitate to share this article with your network.
-We look forward to hearing your opinions, suggestions or doubts on our Blog.
+Do not hesitate to share this article with your network and we await your opinions, suggestions or doubts, through the Blog.